vimkidgit/article/en/7_vim_plugin_of_NerdTree.md

 ###vim plugin of NerdTree

 ><b>Description:</b><br>
-    NerdTree is not only an directory of file, but also a goods tools to control your file.
-As shown in the figure
+    NerdTree is not only a directory of file, but also a good tool to control your file.
+As showed in the figure

 ![NerdTree Plugin](http://images.vimkid.com/1_100/7_1.jpg "NerdTree Plugin")